Esperanza Peace and Justice Center: Personnel

 Kayla Miranda is a housing justice organizer in the westside of San Antonio.
 She is the tenant that led the fight for Alazan/Apache Courts which resulted in massive policy change, stopping the demolition of 501 public housing units and the displacement of over 1200 low income residents.
 Since then, she served on the Right to Counsel steering committee, the city's Strategic Housing Implementation Program (S.H.I.P) and several housing committees.
 In 2021, she was appointed to city's first ever Housing Bond Committee, securing millions of dollars in funding for extremely low income families in San Antonio.
 She is the director of Coalition for Tenant Justice, a impacted led collective fighting for tenants rights and serving the community.
 She was later appointed to the Building Standards Board.
 She is also involved in the creation of Escuelita de Paz y Justicia, a community based educational program that promotes social justice and healing, where she is a teacher.
 She writes for La Voz De Esperanza.
+She was elected by membership of Homes for All South, a part of Right to the City, to represent the South in national leadership and governance for Homes for All National.
+In 2024, she received the Texas Housers Award for advocacy and in 2026 she was appointed to the Opportunity Homes Commission, which replaced the SAHA Commission when the housing authority changed its name.